channel-42/dotfiles/README.md

 # General Information

-Here's a basic of most of the software I use in my setup:
+Here's a basic rundown of most of the software I use in my setup:

 | Category | Name |
 |:--------:|:----:|